Rolf Bremmer: Biography

-He taught English from 1977 to 1979 at Gomarus College in Groningen, and Old and Middle English and historical linguistics at Radboud University from 1979 to 1986.
-Since 1986 he has been with Leiden University.
-In 1994 Bremmer was the Erasmus professor at Harvard for Dutch Culture and History.
+Bremmer taught English from 1977 to 1979 at Gomarus College in Groningen, and Old and Middle English and historical linguistics at Radboud University from 1979 to 1986.
+Since 1986, he has been with Leiden University.
+In 1994, Bremmer was the Erasmus professor at Harvard for Dutch Culture and History.
 He is a premier Dutch authority on Frisian language and literature, occupying a special professorship in Frisian studies.